planetarian/KCDocumentation/KCNavCompFilter.md

 `shoukek k2a` → Shoukaku Kai Ni A

 ### Classes
 Currently you can only specify classes to be included or excluded individually.
-There is no "OR" syntax, so things like `CV(B)` and `2(CA+CL)` are *not* currently supported.
+There is no "OR" syntax, so things like `2(CA+CL)` are *not* currently supported.
 This may come in a future update.

 ## Filter syntax
 The Compositions filter generally follows the English community's conventions for specifying fleet compositions.
 This is typically written as ship and class names, with a separator character between each entry.
 The separator character is typically a dash (`-`), but may alternatively be a comma (`,`), semicolon (`;`), or simply whitespace (` `).